Milestones in Tabletop Adventure Design

 Pathfinder 1E

-An urban campaign set in the city of Korvosa, dealing with political intrigue, a cursed monarchy, and ancient evils.
+An urban campaign set in the city of Korvosa in Golarion, dealing with political intrigue, a cursed monarchy, and ancient evils.
 Players navigate a complex web of factions while trying to save the city from a mad queen.

 Official Resource →